 Pre-sales, particularly lead generation, qualifying/dis-qualifying, nurturing, and follow-up, as Marketo states, “generates 50% more sales-ready leads at a 33% lower cost.”

 Think of it as the warm-up before the pitch.
 It’s the work that gets done between attracting a potential client’s initial attention and actively closing a deal.
 This work is a vital component of your conversion funnel.

 What is the Conversion Funnel?

-The “conversion” funnel has four basic stages: attention, interest, desire, action.
-Let’s use our baseball-pitch analogy to better clarify how each stage works.
+The “conversion” funnel has four basic stages: attention, interest, desire, and action.
+Let’s use our baseball pitch analogy to better clarify how each stage works.

 - Attention: The pitcher takes the mound.